Kreolwolf1/factory-nodejs/node.js tutorials/setPrivateNpm/readme.md

 Tags: NPM, Registry, Private, Configuration
 ---

-# Configuration

-In order to be able to use private Node.js libraries, you need to make your NPM client connect to the Private NPM repo.

-Run the following command in your terminal:

-    npm config set registry http://10.70.99.217:8888

-{{tip "The rest of the page is currently under construction." type="danger"}}

-##Introduction
+#Introduction

 In WMG private github repository we have some modules that might be useful for node.js developers who wants to bootstrap their apps or easily integrates with WMG services.
-As examples of this modules are [factory-nodejs][1], [factory-handlebars-helpers][2] or [factory-cf-client][3]

 You can install this modules using github links for instance in order to add factory-nodejs to your project, you should add dependency to your **package.json** like this: